bcmd/BCMD/examples/README.md

 ## Windkessel

-Three Windkessel blood flow models with increasing numbers of elements.
-The 2-element and 3-element versions are expressed in electical terms (voltage, current) rather than hydrodynamic (pressure, flow), but the difference is cosmetic.
-The 4-element version is adapted from [Kind 2010][15]
+Three Windkessel blood flow models with increasing numbers of elements (see, eg, [Westerhof 2009][15]).
+The 2-element and 3-element versions are expressed in electical terms (voltage, current, capacitance) rather than hydrodynamic (pressure, flow, compliance), but the distinction is cosmetic.
+The 4-element version is adapted from [Kind 2010][16].

 * `wk2.modeldef`
 * `wk3.modeldef`